-Reach out to parents of other kindergarten students and invite their children over for a little playtime before the first day of school.
+Reach out to parents of other students and invite their children over for a little playtime before the first day of school.
 Making some new friends ahead of time will give your child a boost of confidence.
 Sometimes it's best just to give them space to get to know each other, so no need to plan or schedule an outing.
 A backyard, basement or playroom are all good environments for them to get to know each other.

 Tip #4: Don't let your child see that you are anxious.

-It is perfectly natural for you to feel nervous about your child's first day of kindergarten.
+It is perfectly natural for you to feel nervous about your child's first day.
 We all want our kids to have a positive experience at school.
 Parents who are prone to worrying may be flooded with thoughts of everything that could go wrong.
 Try to maintain a calm, cool, and collected exterior no matter what you are feeling inside.
 Your children will feed off of your emotions, so a relaxed disposition is what you need to show them.

 Tip #5: Visit the playground at the elementary school.

 During the summer before your child start, plan some time to explore the outside property of the school.
 Pack a picnic lunch and find a good spot to eat it, perhaps on a bench or under a tree.
 Encourage your child to play on the swings, go down the sliding board, and enjoy the other playground attractions.
 Becoming familiar with the outdoor areas will help children feel more at ease.